 The input polarity of the discrete alarms can be reversed using the configuration DIP switches on the top panel.

-It's 1:01 AM on Thursday at our Fresno, CA, USA headquarters.
-It's early in the morning, but we'll start on your quote as soon as we get into the office.
+It's 3:25 PM on Tuesday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.